mobizt/ESP-Mail-Client/README.md

 This connection upgrade process is not generally available from Clients, if possible, you need to modify the Clients source code and make it available.

-See the [Usage](https://github.com/mobizt/ESP-Mail-Client#usage) section for how to use external Clients.
+See the [Use external Arduino Clients interfaces](#use-external-arduino-clients-interfaces) section for how to use external Clients.

 ## Tested Devices